Receive the latest Rome news, travel tips, insights and more + a free Rome eBook - Subscribe Today!

 Once you have completed your online purchase, you will receive two emails: one to confirm your payment only.

-The second email is the really important one: it contains your voucher for your Vatican Museums ticket.
+The second email is the really important one: it contains your electronic Vatican Museums ticket.

-You can print out the voucher (you only need the first page.
-Don't print the last 7 pages, it's a waste of paper!) or show it on your smartphone/tablet.
+You can print out the ticket or show it on your smartphone/tablet.

-On the day and time you booked, bypass the huge snaking line and go to the entrance of the Vatican Museums, and show the guys there your voucher.
+On the day and time you booked, bypass the huge snaking line and go to the entrance of the Vatican Museums, and show the guys there your ticket.

 What time do you have to arrive when you have a timed ticket?